Tiggax/famnit_typst_template/examples/example.typ

   /* Additional options, defaults shown
   kraj: "Koper",
   */
-  text_lang: "en", // this can be chaged to "en" for english works.
+  text_lang: "en", // this can be chaged to "sl" for slovene works, there are small differences for it.

 )